-Role Name Name Description Mult. Туре Class Path The definition of linear geometry by a - -
+Role Name Name Description Mult. Туре Class Path The definition of linear geometry by a composition of segments - - Role segment The segments that build up the path 1 PathSegment

 Paths can be closed or not closed.
 A closed path has coinciding start and end points.
 Segments are connected until a path is closed.
 In that case the next segment is not connected and the path contains multiple sub-paths.